nicbou/timeline-old/README.md

 * `description`: A plain text description of this archive
 * `archive_file`: The archive file to process

+### FacebookArchive

+Imports various data from a [Facebook export](https://www.facebook.com/help/212802592074644):

+* Facebook Messenger messages, including images, videos and gifs

 ### GoogleTakeoutArchive

 `/api/archive/googletakeoutarchive`

-Imports various data from a Google Takeout export:
+Imports various data from a [Google Takeout export](https://takeout.google.com/).

 When you create a Google Takeout archive, you must select certain export settings: